 Give feedback on the draft of a cross-functional project scope.

 With Loom, she can go over revisions to licensing agreements in a document in between synchronous meetings, pointing to specific areas with recommendations on how to move forward to make sure language is clear and that it works for each team.

-Another benefit of adopting asynchronous video is minimizing the time spent preparing for and being in meetings.
+Another benefit of adopting asynchronous video is minimizing the time spent preparing for and being in meetings and enhancing team collaboration.
 She now sends off a video message ahead of a meeting to better manage expectations for what the goals and desired outcomes are, which helps people stay focused and make the most of their synchronous time.